-In this subsection, we will prove in Proposition~\ref{prop:EVW-omega} that the $\omega$-invariant $\omega_{L/K}$ equals the prime-to-$|\Gamma|$-torsion part the EVW-W's lifting invariant.
-Throughout this subsection, we consider the EVW-W's lifting invariants when $G$ is a semidirect product $H \rtimes \Gamma$ with $\gcd(|H|, |\Gamma|)=1$ and $c$ is the set consisting of elements of $G\backslash \{1\}$ that have the same order as their image in $\Gamma$.
+In this subsection, we will prove in Proposition~\ref{prop:EVW-omega} that the $\omega$-invariant $\omega_{L/K}$ equals the prime-to-$|\Gamma|$-torsion part the EVW-W lifting invariant.
+Throughout this subsection, we consider the EVW-W lifting invariants when $G$ is a semidirect product $H \rtimes \Gamma$ with $\gcd(|H|, |\Gamma|)=1$ and $c$ is the set consisting of elements of $G\backslash \{1\}$ that have the same order as their image in $\Gamma$.

 \begin{lemma} Let $\Gamma$ be a finite group and $H$ a $|\Gamma|'$-$\Gamma$-group.
 Suppose that there is a stem extension of groups

 such that $A$ has order prime to $|\Gamma|$.
 Let $x$ and $y$ be two elements of $H \rtimes \Gamma$ such that $[x,y]=1$ and $x$ has order equal to the order of its image in $\Gamma$.
 Then $[\widetilde{x}, \widetilde{y}]=1$ for any lifts $\widetilde{x} \in \pi^{-1}(x)$ and $\widetilde{y} \in \pi^{-1}(y)$. \end{lemma}